 03 Entrance exam

 The entrance exam for all applicants residing in Germany, Austria or Switzerland will be held at the LMU Biocenter.
-It will likely take place in May, 2022.
+It will likely take place in the last week of April 2022.

 For applicants residing outside of Germany, Austria or Switzerland, we aim to organize an alternative way for you to take the exam, for example by giving you the opportunity to take the exam at a “Goethe-Institut” or other testing center in your or a neighboring country.
-This exam will likely take place in May, 2022.
+This exam will also likely take place in the last week of April 2022.
 Please note that the exam in Munich is free of charge, but other testing institutes might charge a fee for proctoring the exam.

-The examination lasts 90 minutes and contains questions on different biological topics regarding the human and molecular biology methods, similar to the online SAT Biology Subject Test.
+As far as the content of the exam is concerned: The 90 minutes examination will be given in English.
+It will contain questions about different biological topics regarding the human and molecular biology methods, similar to the online SAT Biology Subject Test.
 It will consist of multiple-choice questions in the area of “Cell Biology, Stem Cells and Epigenetics”, “Molecular Microbiology and Infection Biology”, “Molecular Oncology”, “Neurosciences” and “Cardiovascular and Lung Research”.
 The exam questions will be at a bachelor’s level, so any relevant textbook at a bachelor’s level can help you in preparing for the exam.
-In following list you can find literature recommendations on each topic.
+In the following list you can find literature recommendations on each topic.

 - Molecular Cell Biology (eds.
 Lodish et al)

 - Molecular Biology of the Gene (ed.
 Watson)

 - Neuroscience: Exploring the Brain (Bear et al)